Journey into Spirituality

 The weaving of Hinduism and Buddhism in Nepal brings the spiritually powerful culture of yoga to everyday life.

-Part 1: Take a journey with Yoga For Life: join Kelly Suttell and Raj Patra to witness ancient traditions and practices of yoga on this rare adventure through Kathmandu and Namobuddha.
+Segment 1: Take a journey with Yoga For Life: join Kelly Suttell and Raj Patra to witness ancient traditions and practices of yoga on this rare adventure through Kathmandu and Namobuddha.
 Touch the sky of spirituality, encounter sadhus, yogis, and Lamas, visit World Heritage Sites, and witness life inside Vajrayana monasteries.

-Part 2: Continue your exploration with us throughout Northern India, exploring the quintessential Hindu sites of highest significance.
+Segment 2: Continue your exploration with us throughout Northern India, exploring the quintessential Hindu sites of highest significance.
 Here we’ll stay in the cities of historical and spiritual significance as we understand the interweavings of different lineages of Buddhism with the original Shiva and Shakti philosophies.

 Awe-inspiring Kathmandu